apache/hudi/website/docs/metadata_indexing.md

 The [pluggable indexing subsystem](https://www.onehouse.ai/blog/introducing-multi-modal-index-for-the-lakehouse-in-apache-hudi) of Hudi depends on the metadata table.
 Different types of index, from `files` index for locating records efficiently to `column_stats` index for data skipping, are part of the metadata table.
-A fundamental tradeoff in any data system that supports indexes is to balance the write throughput with index updates.
+A fundamental tradeoff in any data system that supports indices is to balance the write throughput with index updates.
 A brute-force way is to lock out the writes while indexing.
 However, very large tables can take hours to index.
 This is where Hudi's novel asynchronous metadata indexing comes into play.

-We can now create different metadata indexes, including `files`, `bloom_filters` and `column_stats`, asynchronously in Hudi, which are then used by readers and writers to improve performance.
+We can now create different metadata indices, including `files`, `bloom_filters`, `column_stats` and `record_index` asynchronously in
+Hudi, which are then used by readers and writers to improve performance.
 Being able to index without blocking writing has two benefits,